omoindrot/omoindrot.github.io/_drafts/estimator_outline.md

 - finetune a pre-trained model in a clean way
 - explain inner workings of `tf.estimator`?
   - already done in the TF blog post
+- explain philosophy of estimators?
+  - ex: every train creates a new session
+  - possible to change the `model_fn` while keeping the weights in `model_dir`
+  - keep it for another blog post
+  - understand better how models are saved / protobug... first

 ## Introduction